Outfit Ideas for Inverted Triangle Body

-Inverted triangle frames mean broader shoulders and a narrower lower body, so you should soften your shoulder line, add volume below, and create balance with clean tops and deeper necklines.
-Favor wide-leg bottoms, A-line skirts, and V-necklines to draw the eye down, and avoid shoulder pads, puff sleeves, or high necklines that amplify width.
+Inverted triangle frames mean broader shoulders and a narrower lower body.
+The goal is to soften your shoulder line, add volume below, and create balance with clean tops and deeper necklines.
 Use color and texture on the lower half to make your proportions feel even and modern.

 How to Know If You’re Inverted Triangle

-- You typically show broad shoulders or a fuller bust with a straighter waist and narrower hips, so visual weight concentrates above the waist.
-Tops often feel tight across the shoulders while bottoms sit roomier; a shoulder-to-hip ratio around or above 1.05 often signals this shape.
+You typically show broad shoulders or a fuller bust with a straighter waist and narrower hips.
+A shoulder-to-hip ratio around or above 1.05 often signals this shape.
 Many wear sizes where the shoulder measurement is 3–8 cm larger than the hip measurement.

 - Your shoulders/bust are wider than your hips.